-Transportation System Natural Environment Policies & Governance Social & Cultural Financial Е Would meet the needs of the North Markham Future Urban Area by accommodating future traffic volumes, providing greater connectivity and balanced traffic flows while facilitating other modes of travel.
+Table 5.9 Evaluation of Transpor tation Network Concept O ptions E and F Transportation System Natural Environment Policies & Governance Social & Cultural Financial E • Would meet the needs of the North Markham Future Urban Area by accommodating future traffic volumes, providing greater connectivity and balanced traffic flows while facilitating other modes of travel.
 However, there is limited access to employment areas.
 The road network would impose significant impacts on the natural environment, though slightly less than Concept Option F; however, these impacts can be minimized through mitigation measures or avoidance during detailed design.
 Consistent with local and regional plans and the vision and principles of the North Markham Future Urban Area.
 Supportive of surrounding land uses and urban design, though there may be potential impacts on air quality, noise, built/cultural heritage features, etc. These impacts would be minimized through mitigation measures and avoidance during detailed design.
 As the study is at a conceptual stage, costs will be further defined as the study moves forward, though Concept Option E will likely result in moderate to high costs.
 F Would generally meet the needs of the North Markham Future Urban Area by accommodating future traffic volumes, providing greater connectivity and balanced traffic flows while facilitating other modes of travel.
 However, there is limited access to employment areas, and the lack of a second crossing in the Angus Glen block would place additional pressure on other east-west corridors.
 The road network would impose significant impacts on the natural environment - slightly more than Concept Option E; however, these impacts can be minimized through mitigation measures or avoidance during detailed design.
 Partially consistent with local and regional plans and the vision and principles of the North Markham Future Urban Area, except in the following areas: realignment of Donald Cousens Parkway which varies from local and regional policies; and, lack of a second mid-block crossing in the Angus Glen block.
 Supportive of surrounding land uses and urban design, though there may be potential impacts on air quality, noise, built/cultural heritage features, etc. These impacts would be minimized through mitigation measures and avoidance during detailed design.
 As the study is at a conceptual stage, costs will be further defined as the study moves forward, though Concept Option F will likely result in moderate to high costs.
-Recommended for Further Evaluation?
-Recognizing the pros and cons of both options, a "hybrid" of Concept Options E and F (known as Concept Option G-1), is recommended for further evaluation, which would balance the benefits of the proposed transportation system while avoiding or minimizing impacts to the natural and social environment.
+Recomme ended for Further Recognizing the pros and cons of both options, a "hybrid" of Concept Options E and F (known as Concept Option Evaluation urther evaluation, which wou inimizing impacts to the natu Id balance the benefits of the ral and social environment. e proposed transportation